My name is Ray Lihou, I founded NQ Enable in 2017 as a NDIS Provider.

 During these early years, my skills and knowledge had increased and I was working with people moving out of institutions into the community.
 Many with highly complex needs.

 Although disability care had come a long way for most people it was still a 'care for' model of existence, with little choice about how services were delivered.
 Ideas of Social Role Valorisation and Person Centred Planning were promoted, but rarely did they translate into innovative care or support services.
-Some families advocated for change, and the system responded eventually.
+Families advocated for change, and the system responded eventually.

 I knew I needed to do, to become involved in the changes.
 I wanted to know I was making a real difference in peoples lives.
 I also knew I could only change the system from within.